The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 They just totally go along to avoid any resistance or confrontation whatsoever.

-So is Castrati a play on words for castrate?
+So is castrati a play on words for castrate?

 Yeah, yeah.

-D bald, uh if you will.
+Debald, if you will.

 Okay, well, great.

-Or you might you you might what you want to say, gelding.
+Or you might want to say geldings.

 Well, it's very entertaining.